-The fruit vendor nearly cuts off Jasmine's hand for stealing an apple.
+- The fruit vendor nearly cuts off Jasmine's hand for stealing an apple.
 That she didn't even steal for herself.
-An example of Truth in Television for the period the film takes place in.
+Both instances are examples of Truth in Television for the period the film takes place in.

-Done hilariously in The Emperor's New Groove, where a homeless man accidentally bumps into the Emperor during his song number, and gets promptly thrown out of the nearest window.
+- Done hilariously in The Emperor's New Groove, where a harmless old man accidentally bumps into the Emperor during his song number, and gets promptly thrown out of the nearest window.

 Kuzco: You threw off my groove!

-Guard: Sorry, you threw off the Emperor's groove.
+Guard: I'm sorry, you've thrown off the Emperor's groove.

-Old Man: [as he is falling through the air] SOOOOOOOORRRRYYYYYYYYY!
+Old Man: (as he is falling through the air) SOOOOOOOORRRRYYYYYYYyyy!

-The movie South Park: Bigger, Longer & Uncut has this as their plot.
-The kids watch an R-Rated movie and start cussing far more than they usually do.
+- The movie South Park: Bigger, Longer & Uncut has this as their plot.
+The kids watch an R-Rated movie and start swearing far more than they usually do.
 In response, the parents decide to blame Canada for their problems and start with arresting Terrance and Phillip, the stars of the movie.
 Canada responds by bombing the Baldwin brothers' home.
 The parents respond by getting the US to go to war with Canada.
-All this, because of cussing!
+All this, because of foul language!